hausenlot/MHW-I-Armor-query/README.md

 - Added a centralize function to display in console each skills and what armors that have that skills
 - Added choice.js for search function within dropdown
 - Try to deploy this just in case.
+- Oh my god JS has asynchronous syntanx.
+Unlike rails which stop the threads or the block of code as long as its not finished JS async acuatlly just go and go then you need to do a Promise.all then pass the promise then once its done I can do the next step.
+Very informative and I realize its very different from rails
+- I can show now all armors that has skills selected.
+- Good stopping point for tommorows attempt to create an algorithm.